US stocks waver as earnings reports for companies begin

-NEW YORK (AP) — Stocks wavered in morning trading on Wall Street Tuesday as traders brace for a big week of news on inflation and company earnings reports.
+Stocks wavered in afternoon trading on Wall Street Tuesday as traders brace for a big week of news on inflation and company earnings reports.

-Retailers and consumer products companies gained ground.
-Target rose 1.2% and Kellogg rose 1.3%.

-Big companies are beginning to report their latest quarterly results.
-Soft drink and snack maker PepsiCo rose 0.3% after releasing a profit report that easily beat analysts’ estimates.
+Energy prices fell broadly, weighing on energy stocks.
+The price of U.S. crude oil slumped 7.7%, and Hess fell 3.4%.

-Several big technology companies fell and checked gains elsewhere in the market.
+Technology companies also lost ground, keeping gains elsewhere in the market in check.
 Pricey values for technology stocks tend to push the broader market higher or lower.
-Microsoft fell 2.7%.
+Microsoft fell 3.2%.
+Health care stocks also fell.
+Pfizer slid 1.5%.

+Banks and industrial companies led the gainers.
+Bank of America rose 1.2% and General Electric rose 3.6%.

+Travel-related companies were among the biggest gainers.
+United Airlines climbed 8.5%, American Airlines jumped 10.9% and cruise line operator Carnival rose 8.4%.

 Investors are preparing for more earnings from big companies this week as they try to determine just how much damage pervasive inflation is inflicting on consumers and businesses.
 Expectations for second-quarter results appear subdued.
 Analysts are forecasting 5.1% growth for companies across the S&P 500, which would be the weakest since the end of 2020, according to FactSet.